discord-jda/JDA-Website/docs/introduction/faq.md

     <br>When building you can do `JDABuilder.setActivity(Activity.playing("Thrones"))` and later change it using `JDA.getPresence().setActivity(...)`.
     In addition you may change the online status using `setStatus(OnlineStatus.INVISIBLE)` at the aforementioned locations.

-    This may only be updated **5 times every 20 seconds** and all other updates will be silently dropped by discord.
+    This may only be updated **5 times every 20 seconds** and all other updates will be silently dropped by Discord.

 ??? question "What is an Emote/Emoji and what is the difference between `addReaction(Emote)` and `addReaction(String)`?"